BOOKS | DIGITAL | MEDIA

 Nancy Drosd is a painter working in New York City.
 Since 2001 she has had four solo shows and participated in three group shows at the Tatistcheff Gallery in Chelsea.
 Her work is included in The Smithsonian, has been shown at the Queens and Brooklyn Museums and is in the collection of Richard Mayer, Allan Stone, Johnson & Johnson, The New York Health and Hospitals Corporation and Lehman College among others.

-Her debut, SOME KINDA LOVE: A Queer Punk Meditation on Leaving and Finding Home, tells a story that carries readers across juxtaposed cultures of white and Black, punk and gospel, queer identity and religious extremism.
+Her debut novel, SOME KINDA LOVE, tells a story that carries readers across juxtaposed cultures of white and Black, punk and gospel, queer identity and religious extremism.

 Originally from Philadelphia, Chris has also lived in Berkeley, Paris, Sydney, Berlin, Antwerp, Chicago, and now Atlanta, where he teaches Health Humanities at Emory University.
 He is the author of Dysfluencies: On Speech Disorders in Modern Literature (Bloomsbury 2014).
 His fiction has appeared in AGNI, Louisiana Literature, and Sortes.
 He received his Ph.D. in English Lit from U.C.
 Berkeley and is a former Fulbright scholar.

 His debut novel is a dark comedy titled DWELL HERE AND PROSPER, based on a diary his father kept while recovering from a stroke in a dysfunctional assisted living facility somewhere in Delco, PA.
-It is being published by Tortoise Books in 2023 with the audiobook being simultaneously published by Blackstone Audio.
+It was published by Tortoise Books in 2023 with the audiobook simultaneously published by Blackstone Audio.

 Annie Evans has spent the past 29 years working in children’s media on many television series including Sesame Street (13 Emmy Awards), Oswald the Octopus (Nickelodeon), Jojo’s Circus (Disney Channel), and most recently Pinkalicious (WGBH).
 She story edited the Bangladesh, Indian and Indonesian Sesame Street productions and both wrote and story edited live Sesame shows in Germany, the Netherlands, China, Australia and Singapore.
 Annie is also a published playwright with plays produced at Circle Rep and The Eugene O’Neill National Playwrights Conference, among others.